AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/create-site.md

 ## Objective {#objective}

-This document helps you understand how to quickly create a new AEM site using a template.
+This document helps you understand how to quickly create a new AEM site using a site template.
 After reading you should:

 * Understand how to obtain AEM Site templates.
 * Learn how to create a new site using a template.